tinuademargaret/querySupport/Readme.md

 Each prompt type was evaluated with results subsequently discussed in the results section.

 ### Demonstration selection
-The examples utilized within prompts during inference were selected based on their similarity to the test set (also known as in-context selection).
+The examples utilized within prompts during inference were selected based on their similarity to the test set (also known as KNN selection).
 This strategy generally enhances the performance of LLMs.

 ### Voting
 The final result is the most frequent answer after 3 runs, to take advantage of the diverse sampling strategies